open-schools/open-schools-platform/docs/deploy.md

 ```
 brew install geos
 ```
-4. Do steps 3-7 from GeoDjango windows installation
+4. Do steps 3-5 from GeoDjango windows installation

-> If django has troubles with finding GDAL or geos, you can specify path to them in .env file (works for macOS)
+> If django has troubles with finding GDAL or geos, you can specify path to them in .env file

 1. Run below command to find GDAL path
 ```